Sunrun Inc. (NASDAQ:RUN) Shares Bought by Northern Trust Corp

 RUN opened at $62.12 on Tuesday.
 The business’s fifty day moving average is $68.29 and its two-hundred day moving average is $65.96.
 The company has a debt-to-equity ratio of 1.90, a quick ratio of 0.78 and a current ratio of 1.08.
 The company has a market cap of $12.58 billion, a price-to-earnings ratio of 1,553.39 and a beta of 2.32.
 Sunrun Inc. has a one year low of $7.84 and a one year high of $100.93.

-In other news, CEO Lynn Michelle Jurich sold 40,000 shares of the company’s stock in a transaction on Tuesday, February 16th.
-The stock was sold at an average price of $83.97, for a total value of $3,358,800.00.
+In other Sunrun news, CEO Lynn Michelle Jurich sold 40,000 shares of the business’s stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $83.97, for a total transaction of $3,358,800.00.
 Following the sale, the chief executive officer now directly owns 1,422,156 shares in the company, valued at $119,418,439.32.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Gerald Alan Risk sold 47,333 shares of the company’s stock in a transaction on Wednesday, January 13th.
-The shares were sold at an average price of $91.80, for a total value of $4,345,169.40.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director Gerald Alan Risk sold 47,333 shares of the business’s stock in a transaction on Wednesday, January 13th.
+The stock was sold at an average price of $91.80, for a total value of $4,345,169.40.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders have sold 1,188,201 shares of company stock worth $83,373,670.
 8.55% of the stock is owned by company insiders.

 Sunrun Company Profile